ullas30101996/ullas30101996.github.io/index.md

 Active Visa holder with full residency and independent work privileges.
 Possesses complete professional autonomy in the United Kingdom with absolute freedom from employer visa sponsorship, administrative transfers, or bureaucratic assistance.

 ### B. Professional Summary
-Interdisciplinary Lead Al Product Owner & Solutions Architect specializing in enterprise-scale predictive maintenance, secure multi-tenant cloud architecture, and carbon-accounting data systems.
-Currently spearheading a high-profile Innovate UK Knowledge Transfer Partnership (KTP) to architect and scale a national predictive diagnostics database and compliance platform for the £8bn UK appliance sector—actively supporting the UK Government's "right to repair" legislative framework to incentivize repair over premature replacement.
-This commercial leadership is backed by doctoral research (PhD) at a top UK Russell Group university, where they engineered a smart city machine learning framework to deliver predictive maintenance models for buried infrastructure, directly improving predictive performance for municipal utility and asset management companies.
-Grounded in a strong, foundational career in safety-critical automotive systems at Bosch, where they specialized in software development, diagnostic logging configuration, and automated testing pipelines for active safety ECUs.
-Complementing this technical depth is an academic background in higher education pedagogy, holding an Associate Fellowship (AFHEA) and teaching complex engineering modules to the next generation of engineers.
+Interdisciplinary **Lead Al Product Owner & Solutions Architect** specializing in enterprise-scale predictive maintenance, secure **multi-tenant cloud architecture**, and **carbon-accounting data systems**.
+Currently spearheading a high-profile **Innovate UK Knowledge Transfer Partnership (KTP)** to architect and scale a national **predictive diagnostics database and compliance platform** for the £8bn UK appliance sector—actively supporting the **UK Government's "right to repair"** **legislative framework** to incentivize repair over premature replacement.
+This commercial leadership is backed by doctoral research (PhD) at a top UK Russell Group university, where they engineered a **smart city machine learning framework** to deliver **predictive maintenance models for buried infrastructure**, directly improving **predictive performance for municipal utility and asset management companies**.
+Grounded in a strong, foundational career in safety-critical automotive systems at **Bosch**, where they specialized in **software development, diagnostic logging configuration, and automated testing pipelines** for **active safety ECUs**.
+Complementing this technical depth is an academic background in **higher education pedagogy**, holding an **Associate Fellowship (AFHEA)** and teaching complex engineering modules to the next generation of engineers.

 ### C. Skills Summary
 * **Product Ownership & Agile Leadership**: End-to-end Product Roadmapping, Backlog Management, User Story Mapping, Sprint Planning, Stakeholder Alignment, Hybrid Agile/PRINCE2 methodologies, and LMC Governance.